U.S. Justice Department, with Tether’s support, recovers 61 million USDT in scam proceeds

 Summary

-Tether, the issuer of USDT, the world’s largest stablecoin, said it supported the US Department of Justice (DOJ) in recovering 61 million USDT in criminal proceeds linked to a large-scale “pig butchering” romance scam case.
+Tether, the issuer of USDT, the world’s largest stablecoin, said it supported the U.S. Department of Justice (DOJ) in recovering 61 million USDT in criminal proceeds linked to a large-scale “pig butchering” romance scam case.

-In a statement on its official website on the 25th (local time), Tether said, “Based on victim reports, DOJ investigators traced the cryptocurrency addresses to which the illicit funds were transferred, and with Tether’s cooperation, a total of 61 million USDT was frozen and recovered.”
+Tether said on its official website on the 25th (local time) that “DOJ investigators, based on victim reports, traced the cryptocurrency addresses to which the illicit funds were moved, and with Tether’s cooperation were able to freeze and recover a total of 61 million USDT.”

-It added, “This action demonstrates Tether’s commitment to working with law enforcement agencies worldwide to prevent virtual asset (cryptocurrency)-related crimes and to lead the digital asset industry through strong compliance.”
+It added that “this action demonstrates Tether’s commitment to preventing virtual asset (cryptocurrency)-related crime by working with law enforcement agencies worldwide, and to leading the digital asset industry through compliance-focused management.”

 JH Kim